jsbattig/py-winmail-opener/memory-bank/progress.md

   - Added skip_clean :all directive to completely disable binary validation
   - Created proper symlinks from bin to libexec/bin
   - Updated both the local Homebrew tap and remote repository
+- ✅ Improved repository structure with Git submodules:
+  - Added homebrew-winmail repository as a submodule
+  - Enables synchronized changes between application and formula
+  - Simplifies development workflow for formula changes

 ### Evolution of Project Approach